Informatievlaanderen/Data.Vlaanderen.be/documentation/readme.md

 Its implementation is based on the mu.semte.ch ecosystem.
 Using the mu.resources service, for a given resource, the RDF data is retrieved from the
 SPARQL endpoint and turned into a JSON-API compliant representation.
 The JSON-API resource api is used in an Ember.js app to create the subject pages.
+For each resource type (e.g. Address, Building, Organisation) a mu.resources configuration has to be made.